IsraaSaede/Driving-Behavior-and-Attitude-Graduation-Project/README.md

 Identifies potentially dangerous vehicles.

-HARIS provides timely alerts to drivers, aiming to reduce accidents and ensure safer roads for everyone.

 ## Features
 - **Real-time Monitoring:** Continuously monitors driving behavior using sensors and cameras.
 - **Behavior Analysis:** Analyzes driving patterns to detect aggressive driving, drowsiness, and distractions.
-- **Alert System:** Provides instant alerts to drivers to correct risky behaviors.
 - **Data Visualization:** Offers comprehensive visualizations of driving data for analysis and reporting.

 ## Technologies Used